ray0711/miscale2garmin/README.md

  - the processed data are sent by the program body composition to Garmin Connect;

- - raw data from the scale is backed up on the server.
+ - raw data from the scale is backed up on the server (renamed to export_file).

-## 2. Bluetooth gateway to WiFi (MQTT) on ESP32
+## 3. Bluetooth gateway to WiFi (via MQTT) on ESP32

-## 3. Preparing Linux system
+## 4. Preparing Linux system